-An easy homemade pesto sauce recipe.
-Wonderful on pasta, and just as wonderful as a topping for grilled meats, grilled or baked fish, and vegetables.
+This sauce is wonderful on pasta, and just as good as a topping for grilled meats, grilled or baked fish, and vegetables.

-This homemade pesto sauce recipe is so delicious and fresh tasting.
+This homemade sauce is so delicious and fresh tasting.
 It's one of my favorite condiments.
-Whenever I see a bunch of fragrant, fresh basil leaves at the store, I just have to buy them and make this delicious sauce!
+Whenever I see a bunch of fragrant, fresh basil leaves at the store, I just have to buy them and make this recipe!